 This course offers the recognised teaching qualification that will enable you to pursue a career as a teacher in the further education and training sector, which is predominantly students aged 16 and above.

-You can follow a full-time programme at the university, or train on a part-time basis at one of our partner colleges (South Downs College, Chichester College, St Vincent College campus and Eastleigh College).
+You can follow a full-time programme at the university, or train on a part-time basis at one of our partner colleges (Havant and South Downs College, Chichester College, St Vincent College campus, Isle of Wight College and Eastleigh College).
 The full time route is intended for those not currently employed in a teaching role whereas the part time route is designed for teachers who currently work in further education and training sector.
 Both routes encourage you to develop subject-specific knowledge by working closely with your course teachers and work-based subject mentors.

 What will I experience?

 On this course, you will develop your skills as a teacher through practical activity and the study of theories and contemporary issues within further education.

 You will join fellow professionals from a range of subject backgrounds for lectures and seminars, creating an effective peer network where a variety of teaching practice can be shared.
 You will then gain work experience in a teaching placement.

 For full time students the course is similar to a full time job as you will attend lectures and seminars at the university or be on placement days per week.
 While hours may vary slightly a student’s average hours of attendance are from 8.30am to 4.30pm.
 Placements are arranged by the university for all fulltime students.